Christianq010/Website_Optimization_Project/README.md

 3. Edited function changePizzaSizes to use the variable pizzaContainer in loop.
 4. Methods querySelector and querySelectorAll changed to getElementById and getElementsByClassName respectively.
 5. Variable movingPizzas used in for loop.
-6.
+6. Stopped FSL by on changePizzaSizes as it returns the size difference to change the size of a pizza element.
+7. Deleted the function determineDx.
+Pizza size changed inside changePizzaSizes.
+8.
+9.

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

 ###The Build
 **Install Gulp [http://gulpjs.com/] so that CSS and JS can be minified.**